Stellarend/MarIQ-FAQ/README.md

 5. placeholder
 6. placeholder
 7. placeholder

+### Why are only left, right and A being used?
+To reduce complexity.
+Reduced complexity = More progress/time = Less training time

 ### What decides the Tryhard%?
 Tryhard is a random value between 50% and 100% and changes when ever a training session occurs.